jamin4jc/lost_terminal/README.markdown

 ## Description

 This application is a simulator of the LOST Terminal in the hatch.
-You can visit the LOST Terminal by going to http://lostterminal.com.
 This app weighs heavily on the work that Adam McCrea did for his Raffleboard.
 It is a Sinatra app that will run 100% in the browser (a cached version of the single index.html file is in public.